lostways/andrewbbs/README.md

 # Andrew BBS
-An expirement in "deep web" content mangement
+An experiment in "deep web" content management

 ![andrew-bbs-screenshot](https://user-images.githubusercontent.com/1101232/231088045-71506ca9-e771-4604-9535-cb01f09ce1d6.png)

-All content must be accesed using a appropite access code.
+All content must be accesed using an appropriate access code.
 Once screens are unlocked they are stored in the session.
 If a user wants to save thier findings they can register as a member.

 Uses: